heyauri/level-min/README.md

 `min.tokenizer.setCustomStemmer()` will accept an object that with a function named `stem()` that accept a token and return a processed string.
 Or an error will be logged in console.

-If the develper want to switch the tokenizer or the stemmer back to the integrated one, `min.tokenizer.configTokenizer()` can be used.
+If the developer want to switch the tokenizer or the stemmer back to the integrated one, `min.tokenizer.configTokenizer()` can be used.

 An example:
 ```js